Chapter: Harlan County

 In Harlan County and eastern Kentucky, we have a rich culture, natural beauty, valuable resources such as mountains, forests and water, and a history worth preserving.
 We are a chapter of KFTC because we believe that these assets and characteristics define who we are, and in preserving and protecting them we are defending a way of life and leaving what is most special about this place for future generations.

 Harlan County residents helped create KFTC, and we are one of its earliest chapters.
 Our local chapter was built on the dedication and struggles of many who came before us, and since 1981 we’ve continued their efforts.
-Through the years, we have been involved in successful campaigns to save the upper elevations of Black Mountain (Kentucky’s highest peak) from the ravages of strip mining and logging, and help communities win water lines and a new bridge.
+Through the years, we have been involved in successful campaigns to save the upper elevations of Black Mountain (Kentucky’s highest peak) from strip mining and logging, help communities win water lines and a new bridge, and so much more.

-Today we are working to protect the water and a way of life threatened by destructive coal mining methods, while supporting KFTC’s broader efforts to make coal mines safer for miners, fully fund schools and keep college affordable, bring clean energy jobs to this area and expand voting rights.
+Today we are working to build new power in the mountains to protect the water and a way of life threatened by destructive mining methods, while supporting KFTC’s broader efforts to make coal mines safer for miners, fully fund schools and keep college affordable, bring clean energy jobs to this area and expand voting rights.

 "Many of us are working to create a better future for our children and grandchildren - and we've got lots of possibilities and real ideas about how to do that.
 We've got a bright future if we want it."